DenisTimofijuk/personal-dev-wiki/HomeLab/Network/ntopng Configuration Guide - Home Lab Setup.md

 **Symptom:** proftpd process using high CPU alongside ntopng

 **Explanation:** This is normal.
-Your 6 PoE cameras upload video via FTP to TrueNAS Server A. FTP is CPU-intensive.
+Cameras upload video via FTP to TrueNAS Server A. FTP is CPU-intensive.

 **Mitigation (if needed):**
 - Consider switching cameras to SMB/NFS storage